masv/multi-account-with-aws-vault/multi-account-with-aws-vault.md

 ---

-In your *Identity* account, create a policy that allows users to assume the role in the *Master* account.
+In your *Bastion* account, create a policy that allows users to assume the role in the *Master* account.

 ![inline](create-policy-1.jpeg)

 ---

+Policy

 ```json
 {